megafloras/megafloras/README.md

 # Oh hello!

 My name is Jayne!
-I am a nonbinary trans woman (she/they pronouns) who is currently in training to become an SDE!
+I am a nonbinary trans woman (she/they pronouns) and I'm a software engineer!

+My professional developer skills include proficiency in Java and some experience with JS/TS, Ruby, Go, and C.

 Hobbies outside of dev work include Mechanical Keyboards, Video Games, and 3D Printing.
 Sometimes all of these things mesh in very interesting ways, and I hope to capture some of that in some project work here.